-- On January 23, 2020 (the "Filing Date"), the Ontario Superior Court of Justice (Commercial List) (the "Court") issued an order (the "Initial Order") granting SFP Canada Ltd. ("SFP Canada" or the "Company"), protection pursuant to the Companies' Creditors Arrangement Act, R.S.C.
+- On January 23, 2020 (the "Filing Date"), the Ontario Superior Court of Justice (Commercial List) (the "Court") issued an order (the "Initial Order") granting SFP Canada Ltd. ("SFP Canada" or the "Company") protection pursuant to the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.
 C-36, as amended (the "CCAA").
 Pursuant to the Initial Order, Richter Advisory Group Inc. ("Richter") was appointed as the Company's Monitor (the "Monitor"). - 2.
-The Initial Order, inter alia, - (a) granted a stay of proceedings in favour of the Company until January 31, 2020 (the "Stay Period"); - (b) approved the engagement of Mackinac Partners, LLC ("Mackinac") to provide the services of Michael Nowlan and Craig M. Boucher to act as co-chief restructuring officers (the "CROs" and each a "CRO") of SFP Canada; - (c) ordered that the Company make no payments, transfers or disbursements to, or on account of, any related parties such that all funds generated from SFP Canada's operations throughout the CCAA Proceedings will remain available to SFP Canada; and - (d) granted certain charges sought by SFP Canada.
+The Initial Order, inter alia, - (a) granted a stay of proceedings in favour of the Company until January 31, 2020 (the "Stay Period"); - (b) approved the engagement of Mackinac Partners, LLC ("Mackinac") to provide the services of Michael Nowlan and Craig M. Boucher to act as co-chief restructuring officers (the "CROs" and each a "CRO") of SFP Canada; - (c) ordered that, except as specifically permitted in the Initial Order and until further Order of the Court, the Company shall make no payments, transfers or disbursements to, or on account of, any related parties; and - (d) granted certain charges sought by SFP Canada.